 It goes without saying that you should wear comfortable clothes for your hiking trip.
 But you may also consider packing extra clothing, and maybe even rain gear.
 When you dress in layers, you allow your body to adjust to changing weather as well as activity levels.

-Also, when it comes to clothing, remember these important rules:
+Also, when it comes to hiking clothing, remember these important rules:

 - Avoid cotton, as it keeps moisture close to your body.
-You can wear dri-fit shirts, pants and other clothing that bring the sweat up from the skin to the surface and thus keeping your body dry.
+You can wear dri-fit shirts, pants (such as hiking pants for women) and other clothing that bring the sweat up from the skin to the surface and thus keeping your body dry.

 - Also, it is recommended to wear wool socks.
 Wool socks are the best hiking choice, they control temperature and serve as a cushion to your feet.
 They provide you with the maximum comfort, and, unlike the plain socks, they don’t slip to the bottom of your shoes.